Kevin Daley (basketball)

-Kevin "Special K" Daley (born October 7, 1976) is a Panamanian former basketball player for the Harlem Globetrotters.
+Kevin Alex Daley Hewitt (born October 7, 1976) is a Panamanian former basketball player for the Harlem Globetrotters.
 He also played on the Panama national team.

 Early life

 Daley was born in Panama City.
 He grew up in Los Angeles County, and graduated from Artesia High in Lakewood, California.

 College career

 Daley played as a freshman for Nevada.
 However, he grew homesick and transferred to the University of California, Los Angeles (UCLA).
 After sitting out a year, he played as a sophomore for the Bruins in 1997–98.
 Unhappy with the limited playing time he received, he transferred again to Azusa Pacific University.
 Daley led the Cougars to the NAIA Final Four, and earned the Conference Most Valuable Player honors in 2000.

 Professional career

 He played overseas in Australia, Taiwan, the Netherlands and for the Panama national team before joining the Harlem Globetrotters after they saw him play in a 2004 summer league.
 Kevin played with the Globetrotters for 10 years and performed shows in both Spanish and English.
 During the team's 2005 World Tour, Daley played as a dunker and Showman.